ZCHAnalytics/terraform-associate-prep/README.md

 # 🔗 Content - the project documentation is in progress...

+# Basic Configuration Files with Codes and Visuals
+ - sample code for initialising a docker NGINX engine
+ - sample code for initialising an instance on Amazon Web Services
+ - sample code for changing Ubuntu image in the infrastructure
+ - sample code for defining outputs
+ - sample code for defining variables
+ - sample code for remote state configuration in Terraform Cloud Workspace

+# Basics of Workflow with Terraform CLI with Visuals
+- sample codes
+- sample command for temporarily changing variables in CLI

+# Basics of Workflow with Version Control System - GitHub

 # Deploy a web app on AWS

 ## 0. Credentials